 Price increases are a fairly controllable tactic for Finance teams looking to improve profitability.
-Ultimately, price increases can come in several forms (e.g., adjusting rebates or cost to serve) and may only apply to select customers.
+Ultimately, price increase strategy can come in several forms (e.g., adjusting rebates or cost to serve) and may only apply to select customers.

 After collaborating with leadership, sales, and marketing teams to select the specific product/solution(s) for which to raise pricing, several factors should first be considered before planning to implement.